-Do “the guidelines” apply to me even when I lost my job and have no income.
+Do “the guidelines” apply to me even when I lost my job and have only unemployment income benefits?

 Maybe.
 If the court finds that you are voluntarily underemployed and depressing your income and could/should be working, then the court can impute your income number (or basically create and imagine a false number and use that to fill in the guideline information).
 However, you may need to immediately file for a modification of child support.
 Child support payments vest.
 What that means is when you have a court order, on the date the payments become due they will always be due and cannot be retroactively modified or changed.
 So you need to file a motion to modify child support the moment you lose your job or have a significant reduction in income, regardless of the circumstances around said reduction.

 When a marriage ends, legal issues immediately arise.
 Getting strong legal advice is the only option.

 They are the most important thing in your life.
 Let us help you protect what you love.

 Financial security is vital to success.
 Let us help protect your financial future.

 You need to ensure that your loved ones are secure in the event of your untimely passing.

 Adoption is a wonderful and special way to add to your family.
 There are multiple types of adoption available in North Carolina.

 Helping you to safeguard your loved ones that cannot help themselves.